Unauthorized Employment

 Tax Records

 If the unlawful job involves filing a tax document like a Form 1099, the USCIS may find out through your income tax.
 While this is the jurisdiction of the IRS, the USCIS can simply request the information from them.
+This is one of the most common ways the USCIS will know if you are engaged in unauthorized employment.

 In today’s age of social media where almost every activity is being shared online, with just a simple search about you or your employer, the USCIS can have access to evidence confirming unauthorized work.
 Even if you are very smart and don’t share such information on the internet, you never know when a colleague or other person might share a group picture of you at work on Facebook, Twitter, or Instagram.